Campus Development and Construction

 College Park District

-"At the nucleus of the College Park District is UT Arlington’s long-anticipated special events center — College Park Center.
+"At the nucleus of the College Park District is the College Park Center.
 This $78 million, 218,000-square-foot facility seats 7,000 guests.
 Awarded with a LEED Gold certification for sustainable design, the College Park Center is not only the home of the Mavericks basketball and volleyball teams but host to numerous other public events such as concerts, entertainment and educational programs, lectures, plus commencement and graduation ceremonies."

 Residences and Retail

-Two new student residences located in the College Park District are scheduled to open in August 2012.
-Vandergriff Hall, a residence hall which will be home to 500 students, is named after one of Arlington’s most influential figures in Arlington’s history, Tom J. Vandergriff.
+Two new student residences located in the College Park District opened in August 2012.
+Vandergriff Hall is home to 500 students.
+It is named after one of Arlington’s most influential figures in Arlington’s history, Tom J. Vandergriff.
 Vandergriff, who died in 2010 at age 84, served as mayor for the City of Arlington, U.S. congressman, and Tarrant County judge, and was instrumental in elevating UT Arlington's status to a four-year institution.
-In addition to Vandergriff Hall, the Lofts at College Park will provide apartment-style living to 100 additional students.
+In addition to Vandergriff Hall, the Lofts at College Park provides apartment-style living to 100 additional students.

-Five restaurants, also scheduled to open in early Fall in the College Park District.
-The restaurants include MAVS Sports Grill, Pho Express, GRIP Mediterranean Grill, Pie Five Pizza Co., and Coolberry Frozen Yogurt.
+Seven restaurants are now open in the College Park District.
+The restaurants include Blazes Sports Grill, Pho Express, GRIP Mediterranean Grill, Pie Five Pizza Co., Smiley Moose, Diggs Tocos, and Coolberry Frozen Yogurt.

 The Green at College Park